enhance-dev/enhance.dev/app/docs/md/routing/dynamic-routes.md

 ## Route precedence

-Static routes take precendence over dynamic routes.
+Static routes take precedence over dynamic routes.

 For example, consider a project with the following API routes: